Maldives: Islamic period

-Compared to the other areas of South Asia, the conversion of Maldives to Islam happened relatively late.
-Maldives remained a Buddhist kingdom for another 500 years.
+Compared to the other areas of South Asia, the conversion of the Maldives to Islam happened relatively late.
+The Maldives remained a Buddhist kingdom for another 500 years.
 Arabic became the prime language of administration (instead of Persian and Urdu), and the Maliki school of jurisprudence was introduced, both hinting at direct contact with the core of the Arab world.

-Middle Eastern seafarers had just begun to take over the Indian Ocean trade routes in the 10th century and found Maldives to be an important link in those routes as the first landfall for traders from Basra sailing to Southeast Asia.
+Middle Eastern seafarers had just begun to take over the Indian Ocean trade routes in the 10th century and found the Maldives to be an important link in those routes as the first landfall for traders from Basra sailing to Southeast Asia.
 Trade involved mainly cowrie shells—widely used as a form of currency throughout Asia and parts of the East African coast—and coir fibre.
-The Bengal Sultanate, where cowrie shells were used as legal tender, was one of the principal trading partners of Maldives.
+The Bengal Sultanate, where cowrie shells were used as legal tender, was one of the principal trading partners of the Maldives.
 The Bengal–Maldives cowry shell trade was the largest shell currency trade network in history.

-The other essential product of Maldives was coir, the fibre of the dried coconut husk, resistant to saltwater.
+The other essential product of the Maldives was coir, the fibre of the dried coconut husk, resistant to saltwater.
 It stitched together and rigged the dhows that plied the Indian Ocean.
 Maldivian coir was exported to Sindh, China, Yemen, and the Persian Gulf.

 Protectorate period

 Portuguese presence in Maldives was established in 1558, by order of Constantino of Braganza, Viceroy of Portuguese India.

-In 1558, the Portuguese established a small garrison with a Viador (Viyazoaru), or overseer of a factory (trading post) in Maldives, which they administered from their main colony in Goa.
-Their attempts to forcefully impose Christianity with the threat of death provoked a local revolt led by Muhammad Thakurufaanu al-A'uẓam, his two brothers, and Dhuvaafaru Dhandahele, who fifteen years later drove the Portuguese out of Maldives.
+In 1558, the Portuguese established a small garrison with a Viador (Viyazoaru), or overseer of a factory (trading post) in the Maldives, which they administered from their main colony in Goa.
+Their attempts to forcefully impose Christianity with the threat of death provoked a local revolt led by Muhammad Thakurufaanu al-A'uẓam, his two brothers, and Dhuvaafaru Dhandahele, who fifteen years later drove the Portuguese out of the Maldives.
 This event is now commemorated as Qaumee Dhuvas (lit.
 'National Day').
 It is celebrated on the 1st of Rabi' al-Awwal, the third month of Hijri (Islamic) calendar.